• Skip to primary navigation

 Bauer analyzed the problems a kid may face with a skate.
 They wanted to come up with solutions.
 As a result, we have got the Bauer Lil Champ or Bauer Lil Angel.

 The simplicity of the design is fantastic.
-The ratchet strap, one-piece mold, removable liner makes it easier to put on the skate.
+The ratchet strap, one-piece mold, and removable liner make it easier to put on the skate.
 It is fast and comfortable too.

 Best Quality Material!

-You can tell it by holding the boot on your hand.
-The outer plastic to the sharp edge blade, the product material is at the best quality.
+You can tell it by holding the boot in your hand.
+From the outer plastic to the sharp edge blade, the product material is of the best quality.

 The blade comes flat!